-- When licensing SQL Server 2019 under the Per Core model, the number of core licenses must be based on the server that requires the higher number of licenses.
+- When licensing SQL Server under the Per Core model, the number of core licenses must be based on the server that requires the higher number of licenses.
 This way, when the failover server takes over, it will be adequately licensed.
-For a passive instance of SQL Server to be properly licensed, it cannot require more core licenses than the licensed primary system. - In the event that a passive instance of SQL Server becomes active for any reason, the primary SQL Server 2019 license is dynamically reassigned to the newly active server via the License Mobility within Server Farms SA Benefit, and now assumes all active workloads. - In the case where individual SQL Server instances are failing over independently from each other, each SQL Server OSE running an active SQL Server instance requires separate licenses.
+For a passive instance of SQL Server to be properly licensed, it cannot require more core licenses than the licensed primary system. - In the event that a passive instance of SQL Server becomes active for any reason, the primary SQL Server license is dynamically reassigned to the newly active server via either license reassignment rights (under subscription licenses or licenses with Software Assurance when SQL Server is licensed or deployed by virtual machine) or the License Mobility within Server Farms SA Benefit, and now assumes all active workloads. - In the case where individual SQL Server instances are failing over independently from each other, each SQL Server OSE running an active SQL Server instance requires separate licenses.